lewagon/dotfiles/05-Rails/04-Rails-watch-list/02-Watch-List/README.md

 - Adding a possibility to search movies.
 - Adding `typed.js` to have some funky title on our home page.
-- Some nice [animate on scroll](https://michalsnik.github.io/aos/) animations for our saved movies as we scroll down a list show page.
+- Some nice [animate on scroll](https://michalsnik.github.io/aos/) animations for our bookmarks as we scroll down a list show page.